lowepowerlab/lab_handbook/README.md

 *Ask for permission before posting candid photographs/videos of labmates to social media or in talks.
 If using a photo of a labmate in a talk to credit their work, use the photo they approved for the lab webpage or another professional social networking site, or otherwise ask for their permission.

-# Computing & Software recommendations
+# 4. Computing & Software

 While the budget allows, full-time labbies (postdocs, grad students, and junior specialists) will be issued a computer that is in line with their research needs.
 Budget will be $1k, and it will be a Windows machine.
 Desktops can be configured for you to remote-into the machine if you are more productive writing/analyzing data from home/coffee shop/library.
 However, it will be better for lab dynamics if you are physically present in lab when possible.